 At this reproduction of the famous 1940s Hollywood restaurant, the walls are lined with movie-star caricatures, just as in Tinseltown.
 The specialty is the Cobb salad, which by legend was invented by Brown Derby founder Robert Cobb; the salad consists of finely chopped lettuce enlivened by loads of tomato, bacon, turkey, blue cheese, chopped egg, and avocado, all tossed table-side.
-Other menu choices include grilled salmon with black beluga lentil stew and and lemon-thyme sabayon, and filet of beef with white truffle oil forest mushroom mashed potatoes.
+Other menu choices include grilled salmon with golden lentils, applewood-smoked bacon, and green onions topped with fennel and citrus salad, and herb-crusted grilled loin of lamb.
 Dining with an Imagineer is a special option; you will have lunch or dinner with one of Disney's creative engineers while enjoying a set-price four-course meal including soup, salad, entrée, and dessert.
 If you request the Fantasmic! dinner package, make a reservation for no later than two hours before the start of the show.

 Hollywood Blvd., Walt Disney World, Florida, 32830, United States